Blog > Ethical & Legal > Utilizing Practice Management Tools to Streamline Your Mental Health Documentation Workflow

 Regulations do not generally apply to any abuse that took place in the past.
 So, if a client talks about the abuse they experienced as a child, you would not report the abuser unless the person has harmed someone who is still a child.
 It's important to know your local laws, as there might be other situations where you would be obligated to report abuse.

-Know Your Local Confidentiality Laws
+Know Your Local Client Confidentiality Laws

-Though confidentially laws share commonalities, they also vary from state to state.
+Though client confidentiality laws share commonalities, they also vary from state to state.
 For example, most states have mandatory "duty to warn" or "duty to protect" laws that require counselors to disclose confidential information when a serious threat exists, while others have permissive laws.
 Some states might have a "duty to treat" law in addition to other regulations.
 For example, in Maryland, counselors have a duty to warn the police and the potential victim of an imminent threat if treatment doesn't work first.

 Nevada, North Dakota, Maine and North Carolina do not have mandatory or permissive duty to warn laws.
 Arizona, Delaware and Illinois have various duties for different professions.
 You can research the duty to warn laws in your state by visiting the National Conference of State Legislatures website.